Core Educators

 Petra Salazar is an educator and artist from Northern New Mexico, Indohispano holy ground for environmental activism, philosophy, and art.
 Petra is interested in embodied and land-based creative practices and the sacred dynamic between artist, art, and audience.

-Petra holds a Master of Fine Arts degree in Poetry from UNC-G, where they graduated as a Fred Chappell Fellow.
-They also hold a Master of Education degree & a Graduate Certificate in Nonprofit Management from George Washington University.
+Petra holds a Master of Fine Arts degree in Poetry from UNC-G, where she graduated as a Fred Chappell Fellow.
+She also holds a Master of Education degree & a Graduate Certificate in Nonprofit Management from George Washington University.
 Petra has had additional formative educational experiences as an Army National Guard diesel mechanic, military conscientious objector to the Iraq War, labor activist, community organizer, higher ed administrator, certified master gardener, herbalism apprentice, and mindfulness and Tai chi practitioner.

 Pedagogy Statement